suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 ~~~
 {: #arch-fig title="Architecture for the distribution of Encrypted Payloads."}

-The author has several deployment options, namely
+The author has several deployment options, namely:

 * The author, as the sender, obtains information about the recipients
   and their keys from the distribution system.
 Then, it performs the necessary